AqwamCreates/DataPredict/docs/TermsAndConditions.md

 * Failure to comply with this condition will result in the User being liable for damages due to non-compliance with the licensing terms.

-* The MIT License can be viewed here: https://opensource.org/license/mit.
+* The MIT license can be viewed here: https://opensource.org/license/mit.

 ## Prohibited Actions
 User shall not: